Peterpiotr/siguren-documentation/docs/source/glossary.rst

       -	the pre-engagement that pushes the screw in its inward hard stop.
       -	The engagement that engages the flywheel into the pinion wheel.

-      This operation is usually performed automatically by the control cabinet logics.
+      This operation is usually performed automatically by the MS Control Cabinet logics.
 It can be done when needed by other means.
       The engagement is detected by a sensor.

-   MotoSuiveur® control panel, control cabinet, control box or electrical cabinet
+   MotoSuiveur® control panel, MS Control Cabinet, control box or electrical cabinet
       The electrical cabinet that contains relays, logical unit, motor drivers, relays, circuit breakers and wiring.

    Proface, touch screen, programmable logic controller